etsraphael/NocturneIntelligence/README.md

 - Configure automated trading parameters through a secure portal

 ### 3. API Integration
-For advanced users and developers, Nocturne AI will offer an API for integrating with existing systems or workflows.
+For advanced users and developers, Nocturne Intelligence will offer an API for integrating with existing systems or workflows.
 This API will provide endpoints for:
 - Account and portfolio information
 - Trading signals and alerts
 - Execution commands (pending broker integration)